-A: No. If you follow the instructions and complete the cover sheet on the first page of the application, you will have included all that is required and should not need us to tell you whether or not your application is complete.
+A: No. If you follow the instructions you will have included all that is required and should not need us to tell you whether or not your application is complete.

 Q: When/how will I hear back about my application?

 A: We aim to finalize all decisions by mid-May, but we will endeavor to notify students as soon as possible.
-Students will be notified of a decision via email, phone, and/or postal mail, based on the contact information provided in their application.
+Students will be notified of a decision via email, based on the contact information provided in their application.

 Q: Could you answer my questions about my particular application or your admissions decision regarding my application?